 MID is caused by a series of small strokes.

 Risk factors for MID include:

-Symptoms may develop gradually or may progress after each small stroke.
+Symptoms of MID may develop gradually or may progress after each small stroke.

-The symptoms of the disorder may begin suddenly after each stroke.
-Some people with MID may appear to improve for short periods of time, then decline after having more silent strokes.
+Symptoms may begin suddenly after each stroke.
+Some people with MID may improve for short periods, and then decline after having more silent strokes.

-As the dementia becomes worse, symptoms are more obvious and interfere with the ability to take care of yourself.
-The symptoms may include:
+As dementia worsens, symptoms are more obvious and the ability to take care of oneself declines.
+Symptoms may include:

 Tests may be ordered to help determine whether other medical problems could be causing dementia or making it worse, such as:

-Neuropsychological testing is often helpful to find out what parts of thinking have been affected, and to guide other tests.
+Other tests may be done to find out what parts of thinking have been affected and to guide other tests.

 Tests that can show evidence of previous strokes in the brain may include:

 There is no treatment to turn back damage to the brain caused by small strokes.